Burlington Artificial Grass Installation Services

 Site Assessment & Drainage Engineering for Burlington's Glacial Till & Rocky New England Terrain

-Burlington’s landscape features glacial till, sandy outwash, rocky shallow terrain, and marine clay soils, as identified by the USDA Web Soil Survey.
-Proper drainage design is critical: maintain a minimum 1–2% slope away from structures, and use perforated pipes in gravel trenches for clay soils.
-A 4–6 inch compacted aggregate base at 95% Proctor density is standard, with a geotextile fabric separation layer to prevent soil migration.
-The spring water table can be as shallow as 12–24 inches, so base stability and freeze–thaw resilience are essential.
-Always coordinate with existing irrigation and underground utilities before excavation.
+Burlington’s landscape features glacial till (poor drainage), sandy outwash (excellent drainage), rocky shallow terrain (excavation challenges), and marine clay (high water table).
+Site assessment should reference the USDA Web Soil Survey to determine soil type and drainage capacity.
+Drainage design must provide a minimum 1–2% slope away from structures, with enhanced subsurface drainage (such as perforated pipes in gravel trenches) for clay soils.
+A 4–6 inch compacted aggregate base at 95% Proctor density and a geotextile fabric separation layer are required.
+Consider the spring water table (often 12–24 inches below grade) and the impact of freeze–thaw cycles on base stability.
+Coordination with existing irrigation and underground utilities is essential.

 Burlington Engineering Division